Advocacy for Gifted Education Should Be a National Priority by James J. Gallagher

-In our approach to gifted students, we, and the general public, view them with awe and admiration but also with a certain sense of envy and a concern that their special talents are not wholly controllable.
-We tell people that this gifted girl may produce the new iPod, but we are still getting used to the old iPod we have and are not convinced that we should help another person produce something entirely different.
-We tend to forget that gifted students are builtÂ in ‘change agents’ for whatever fields they are in and maybe we are not eager for change unless someone convinces us that it is absolutely necessary.
+In our approach to gifted students, we and the general public view them with awe and admiration but also with a certain sense of envy and a concern that their special talents are not wholly controllable.
+We tell people that this gifted girl may produce the new iPod, but we are still getting used to the old iPod and are not convinced that we should help another person produce something entirely different.
+We tend to forget that gifted students are built-in “change agents” for whatever fields they are in and that perhaps we are not eager for change unless someone convinces us that it is absolutely necessary.

 The Educational Side

-3. Maintain a Compelling and Persistent Message.
-This is a national defense issue and we are committing educational disarmament in America.
-We must compete with China, India, Germany, etc. This is done in the framework of ‘educational excellence for all’ but special preparation for those with superior talent.
+- Maintain a compelling and persistent message.
+This is a national defense issue, and we are committing educational disarmament in America.
+We must compete with China, India, Germany, etc. This is done in the framework of “educational excellence for all,” but with special preparation for those with superior talent.

-But, we will hear, “We have no money.”
-This is untrue; we have plenty of money, just not for what you want.
+“But,” we will hear, “we have no money.”
+This is untrue; we have plenty of money, just not for what we want.
 For example, one attack submarine costs 1.8 billion dollars.
 We have fifty of them, and their sole purpose is to end civilization as we know it if worst comes to worst.
-If we could get by with 49 submarines, we should have enough money to run this suggested pilot program with money left over.
+If we could get by with forty-nine submarines, we should have enough money to run this suggested pilot program with money left over.
 Brains, not bombs!

 Only our professional organizations can maintain persistence and commitment in advocacy.
 That is why I call on NAGC,TAG, and SENG to take on this goal.
 This is a national priority, not something to be done after the rest of our work is finished.
 This is our commitment to our society’s future.

 Professor James J. Gallagher spent a lifetime advocating for gifted and exceptional children.
 He was the author of Leadership Unit.
 The Use of Teacher-Scholar Teams to Develop Units for the Gifted.
 He passed away in January 2014 at the age of eighty-seven.